amplitude/storybook-addon-amplitude/README.md

 ### Events not showing up in Amplitude?

-- Verify your API keys are correctly set in `storybook/manager.js`
+- Verify your API keys are correctly set in `storybook/manager.ts`
-- Check your browser's console for any error messages
+- Set `window.AMPLITUDE_OPTIONS = { logLevel: 4 };` in `storybook/manager.ts` and check your browser's console for any error messages
 - Ensure you're using the correct server URL for your region

 ### Storybook not loading?

-- Make sure the addon is properly installed and configured in `storybook/main.js`
+- Make sure the addon is properly installed and configured in `storybook/main.ts`
 - Check that your Storybook version is compatible (9.0 or higher)

 ## Contributing